Cook Like Czechs

 Creamy sauerkraut:

-• Drain the sauerkraut, but don't rinse it.
+• Drain 1 ½ pounds sauerkraut, but don't rinse it.
 Put the sauerkraut in a pot, and pour water over it, so the kraut is submerged.
 Cover the pot with a lid and let the sauerkraut cook at low heat for half an hour.

-• Peel and finely chop the onion.
-Melt the lard in a frying pan over medium-high heat and fry the onions in it, constantly stirring, until golden brown.
-Add the sugar, stir, and let it dissolve, which will happen in a moment.
+• Peel and finely chop 1 medium onion.
+Melt 1 Tablespoon lard in a frying pan over medium-high heat and fry the onions in it, constantly stirring, until golden brown.
+Add 1 ½ Tablespoons granulated sugar, stir, and let it dissolve, which will happen in a moment.

-• Add the cooked sauerkraut and about a ladleful of the water in which it was cooked.
-Dust the sauerkraut surface with flour and stir.
-Turn the heat down to low, cover the pan with a lid, and let it simmer for about 15 to 20 minutes.
+• Add the cooked sauerkraut and about a ladleful of its cooking water.
+Sprinkle 1 ½ Tablespoons all-purpose flour over the sauerkraut and stir.
+Reduce the heat to low, cover the pan with a lid, and let it simmer for about 15 to 20 minutes.

 Stuffed potato dumplings:

-• Boil the potatoes in their skins and let them cool completely.
-Peel their skins and grate them finely on a hand grater.
+• Boil 1 ¾ pounds potatoes in their skins and let them cool completely.
+Once cooled, peel the skins off and finely grate them using a hand grater.

-• Put on a stove a pot of water that you've salted, and bring it to a boil.
+• Place a pot of salted water on the stove and bring it to a boil.

 • Shape the dough into a cylinder and cut it into equal-sized pieces.
-With your hands, form each piece into patties.
-Place a spoonful of meat filling in the middle.
+With your hands, form each piece into a patty.
+Place a spoonful of meat filling in the center.
 Fold the edges over the filling and close the dumpling.
-Gently roll the dumpling between your palms to give it a round shape.
+Gently roll the dumpling between your palms to form a round shape.
+Continue until all the dumplings are ready.

-• Place the stuffed dumplings in the gently boiling, salted water.
-Cover the pot with a lid and cook at low heat for 15 minutes.
-If the potato balls stick to the bottom, carefully loosen them with a fork.
-Toward the end of cooking, the dumplings should float on the surface.
-Remove them with a slotted spoon into a bowl.
+• Place the stuffed dumplings in gently boiling, salted water.
+Cover the pot with a lid and cook on low heat for 15 minutes.
+If the dumplings stick to the bottom, carefully loosen them with a fork.
+Toward the end of cooking, the dumplings should float to the surface.
+Remove them with a slotted spoon and transfer them to a bowl.

 Notes